 * Fracture Mechanics: Over the past 20 years, Dr. Raymond has been president and director of technical operations for his own company, LRA Consulting and R&D Laboratories.
 Here he continues work on the fields of fracture mechanics.
 He received a research grant form the Army (AMMRC) to verify the use of an imposed potential to simulate galvanic coupling.
 And, in a cooperative study with Aerojet and Standard Pressed Steel, he received a grant from NASA for evaluating the use of Multiphase MP 159 alloy for fastener applications on the ASRM.
 Dr. Raymond served as a consultant for the Aerospace Corporation and worked on a study with Boeing Space Division Seattle, on Custom 455 for use as a torsion beam in the Interim Upper Stage of the Shuttle.

 * Patents: Dr. Raymond has developed and patented a computer-controlled digital displacement hydrogen embrittlement accelerated testing system under contract from a Navy Small Business Innovative Research Grant (SBIR).
-This research led to the development and commercialization of the Rising Step Load™ (RSL™).
-RSL™ testing system is currently manufactured by Fracture Diagnostics International (FDI).
+This research led to the development and commercialization of the Rising Step Load™ (RSL™) testing system that is currently manufactured by Fracture Diagnostics International (FDI) resulting in three patents: USA Patent No. 5585570, 550-5095 and 554-9007).

 *NASA: Dr. Raymond continues his consulting work in failure analysis, working on such manufactures products as gears for Apache, Blackhawk helicopters, hydraulic actuators and pistons for aircraft, and MP35N locknuts for NASA space launch vehicle systems.
 All of these analyses are under taken using accelerated RSL™ testing techniques.
 Dr. Raymond has also worked on behalf of NASA in failure analysis of the space shuttle Challenger, and is the recipient of the NASA Inventor's Award for Space Processing (1978).